lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 For the flag bits, some SCHC compression methods are useful, depending on the application.
 The simplest alternative is to provide a fixed value for the flags, combining MO equal and CDA not- sent.
-This saves most bits but could prevent flexibility.
-Otherwise, match-mapping could be used to choose from an interesting number of configurations for the exchange.
+This SCHC definition saves most bits but could prevent flexibility.
+Otherwise, SCHC could use a match-mapping to choose from an interesting number of configurations for the exchange.
-Otherwise, MSB could be used to mask off the 3 hard-coded most significant bits.
+Otherwise, the SCHC description may use an MSB MO to mask off the 3 hard-coded most significant bits.

-Note that fixing a flag bit will limit CoAP Options choice that can be used in the exchange since their values are dependent on certain options.
+Note that fixing a flag bit will limit CoAP Options choice that can be used in the exchange since their values are dependent on specific options.

 The piv field lends itself to having some bits masked off with MO MSB and CDA LSB.
-This could be useful in applications where the message frequency is low such as LPWAN technologies.
+This SCHC description could be useful in applications where the message frequency is low such as LPWAN technologies.
-Note that compressing the sequence numbers effectively reduces the maximum number of sequence numbers used in an exchange.
+Note that compressing effectively the sequence numbers effectively reduces the maximum number of sequence numbers used in an exchange.
-Once this amount is exceeded, the OSCORE keys need to be re-established.
+Once the sequence number exceeds the maximum value, the OSCORE keys need to be re-established.

 The size s included in the kid context field MAY be masked off with CDA MSB.
-The rest of the field could have additional bits masked off or have the whole field be fixed with MO equal and CDA not-sent.
+The rest of the field could have additional bits masked off or have the whole field be fixed with MO "equal" and CDA "not-sent".
 The same holds for the kid field.

 {{Fig-Outer-Rules}} shows a possible set of Outer Rules to compress the Outer Header.